AndreiMisiukevich/TouchEffect/README.md

 **XAML:** use TouchEff for achieving repsonsive UI (Changing background image or/and background color or/and opacity or/and scale).

-Add TouchEff to element's Effects collection and use TouchEff attached properties for setting up touch visual effect.
+Use TouchEff attached properties for setting up touch visual effect.

 ```xaml
 ...